TheRoboticsClub/gsoc2022-Apoorv_Garg/docs/index.markdown

 Hello!

 I am Apoorv Garg, final year student in Netaji Subhas University of technology, New Delhi, India.
 This project showcases my contribution for GSoC 2022.
-The GSoC Project aim to improve and migrate the currently built web templates using advanced front end technologies (REACT).
-In the following [set of blogs]({{site.url}}/gsoc2022-Apoorv_Garg/progress/) is explained the progress through the program.
+The GSoC Project aims to improve and migrate existing web templates by utilising advanced front end technology (REACT).
+The journey from the initial idea to the final product is illustrated in the [progress report]({{site.url}}/gsoc2022-Apoorv_Garg/progress/).
+It has been a great experience to work on this project and I hope to continue to contribute to the development of the web templates.

 Mentors: